Hypertext/Hypermedia: The Web Was Not the Beginning and the Web Is Not the End

 |Offered this year?||Yes|

-A “hypertext” system is for creating, linking, exploring, annotating, and searching for information.
-Designed 30-years ago, the World Wide Web is a hypertext system gone global, but the Web represents only a small part of past visions.
-Students will explore hypertext’s history through hands-on use of systems from the 1970s onward, identifying features still not in common use.
-They will study the architecture, design, and features of hypertext systems, examining topics such as permanence, collaboration, searching, content design patterns, and societal impact.
-A final project will explore what hypertext systems might look like in the 2020s.
+A “hypertext/hypermedia” system is used for creating, linking, exploring, annotating, and searching for information.
+Designed 30+ years ago, the Web is a global hypertext system but represents only a small part of past visions.
+Students will explore hypertext’s history through hands-on use and demonstrations of systems from the 1970s onward, identifying still-uncommon features.
+They will study architecture and design of hypermedia systems, examining topics such as relationship modeling, permanence, collaboration, searching, and societal impact.
+Web programming projects throughout the semester -- using modern MERN full stack technology -- will culminate in group projects creating hypertext/hypermedia systems of the future.